opentok/opentok-android-sdk-samples/README.md

     }

 The `setPublishAudio(boolean publishAudio)` method of a Publisher object toggles its audio on or off, based on a Boolean parameter.
-The getPublishAudio() method of the Subscriber Publisher true if the the Publisher is publishing an audio track, and it returns false if it is not.
+The getPublishAudio() method of the Publisher is true if the the Publisher is publishing an audio track, and it returns false if it is not.

 When the user taps the swapCamera button, the following method of the OpenTokUI class